 Elizabeth Lane Lawley, ph.d.

-I’m a professor in the School of Interactive Games & Media at the Rochester Institute of Technology (RIT), and a faculty affiliate at the RIT MAGIC Center.
-My current research interests include the intersection of games and tourism, the evaluation and dissemination of creative scholarly work, and the use of generative AI tools in higher education.
-I teach game design, web design, and production classes.
+I'm a professor in the School of Interactive Games & Media at the Rochester Institute of Technology (RIT), and a faculty affiliate at the RIT MAGIC Center.
+My current research interests include the intersection of games and tourism, and the evaluation and dissemination of creative scholarly work.
+I teach classes on generative AI, game design, web design, and creative media.

 Teaching